 End and Transition with Ease

-It’s important to end a solo confidently and transition to the next player with ease.
+It’s important to end a jazz solo confidently and transition to the next player with ease.
 Do you notice that in the case of a professional group, when one soloist ends, the next player is ready and smoothly takes over the melodic role?
-In beginner settings, this isn’t always so smooth and there are times when a player ends a solo somewhat abruptly or unclearly, and the next soloist has to let eight bars or so go by before they are ready to start, or to make sure the previous soloist is actually finished.
+In beginner settings, this isn’t always so smooth.
+There are times when a player ends a solo somewhat abruptly or unclearly, and the next soloist has to let eight bars or so go by before they are ready to start, or to make sure the previous soloist is actually finished.

 Consider again how you would end a speech or a conversation.
 There are always some words, a sentence or two, that send the message that this is coming to an end.
 You might say, “This is all I have to say about the subject, what do you think?” or, “It’s time for me to go now, but we can talk some more later.”
 The point is, you don’t just stop in the middle of talking about something and leave things hanging without signaling to the listeners that you are wrapping things up.